 Discomfort that lasts longer than a couple of weeks means it’s time to call your optometrist.
 Persistent symptoms like headaches, dizziness, or blurry vision can indicate that your glasses aren’t well suited to your eyes and need adjusting.
 Your optometrist will double check the prescription of the glasses among other things to ensure that the new glasses are right for you.

-If you need new glasses or are having a hard time adjusting to a new pair, don’t hesitate to contact Sunrise Eye Care to schedule an appointment with the Sunrise eye doctor.
+If you need new glasses or are having a hard time adjusting to a new pair, don’t hesitate to contact Sunrise Specialty Lens & Dry Eye Institute to schedule an appointment with the Sunrise eye doctor.